 What Does a Typical Coaching Session Look Like?

 Coaching is a very client-led activity and it’s all about what your goals are, what your resources are (time and energy are relevant), the gap between your expectations and reality, and the extra layer of your internal chatter about that gap.
 Most of my clients struggle with “Shouldaholicism” where all decisions, thoughts, and actions get filtered through the judgmental trauma lens of should/should not.

-Next, we set an intention for our time together.
+We set an intention for our time together.
 From time to time, there may be an issue or decision that a client wants to focus on for unpacking.
 Often after a few sessions, many clients tell me that they want to continue the unpacking and rebraiding that we are doing because they can see the progress in many aspects of their lives.
 There is no pressure to have a specific goal, timeline, or approach to achieve it.
 This relief from pressure, ironically, has led to more breakthroughs and in shorter times than clients have thought possible.

-The core of the session is about what is coming up for the client, perhaps taking an incident during the week or reviewing a topic from the previous session.
+The core of the session is about Unpacking Triggers: focusing on what is coming up for the client, perhaps taking an incident during the week or reviewing a topic from the previous session.
 The conversation is client-led sprinkled with my checking in (to reflect, reframe, or help connect the dots).
 Everyone’s journey is unique as is the stage of our healing.
 There is no set outcome, but a focus on awareness, values, decision-making processes, emotional literacy, and safety.
 The result is that we co-create an evolving and expansive approach that is uniquely yours and based on who are you and your previous successes in life.

 As we get closer to the end of the session, we loop back to do a check to see how you are feeling and what the takeaways are.